sajanpphilip/manim_fundamentals/README.md

 To start with we can create some basic Geometrical Shapes required in Math Animations.
 They are named as VMObjects in Manim.
 Only Basic Shapes are included here.
 You can directly copy and paste these code into Google Colab and alter the variables to see how the shapes change.

 <details>
 <summary> Click Here and expand to learn more about Basic Shapes.
-We will learn about different types of Lines, Arrows, Arcs, Circles, Polygons, Rectangles, Triangles, Square etc. </summary>
+We will learn about Code Examples for different types of Lines, Arrows, Arcs, Circles, Polygons, Rectangles, Triangles, Square etc. </summary>

 ## 1. Lines
 ### Example 1